DariuszMeissner/Tanks-Game/README.md

 ### How to play

+Clone repo,\
-Open `index.html` by "Live server" plugin to avoid cors problems
+Open `index.html` by "Live server" plugin

 ### Controls: